-45 After World War II, many former Far Fast Prisoners of War (FEPOW Far Fast Prisoners of War (FFPOWs) are sent to LSTM on their repatriation to the UK.
+945 After World War II, many former Far Fast Prisoners of War (FFPOW Far Fast Prisoners of War (FFPOWs) are sent to LSTM on their repatriation to the UK.
 In addition to treating them for tropical diseases, LSTM's clinicians were the first to describe 'FEPOW Syndrome' (post-traumatic stress disorder), the first time the psychological effects of conflict had been studied.
 This work has influenced how these conditions are treated today.
 1946 The appointment of LSTM's longest-serving Dean, Brian Maegraith, marked a broadening of the LSTM's size and curriculum.
 Maegraith famously declared 'Our impact on the tropics should be in the tropics!' which resulted in LSTM forging links with other research institutions across the globe, including the creation of the Faculty of Tropical Medicine at Bangkok.

 1973 The Alastair Reed Venom Unit is established, developing new anti-venoms for the treatment of snakebite.
 1001 Building upon long-standing relationships with Malawi's Ministries of Health and Education, LSTM is invited to develop the College of Medicine in Blantyre (CoM).
 Despite opposition from critics claiming a medical school was a luxury Malawi couldn't afford, LSTM helps to sway the argument demonstrating that CoM was essential to the future health and economic development of the country.
 Upon the establishment of CoM, LSTM placed senior personnel in leadership roles to develop the curriculum and initially run the operation, with the aim of developing Malawian leadership for the future.
 Since then, CoM has grown from an annual intake of 10-15 students with a handful of faculty, to 80+ students every year and 110 staff.

-100 The Malawi-Liverpool-Wellcome Centre in Blantyre is established, a partnership between LSTM, the University of Liverpool and the Wellcome Trust (the primary funder).
+100 C The Malawi-Liverpool-Wellcome Centre in Blantyre is established, a partnership between LSTM, the University of Liverpool and the Wellcome Trust (the primary 品 Find out more about our history Istmed.ac.uk funder).
 MLW is currently home to more than 680 staff, and conducts internationally-excellent science which aims to improve the health of people in sub-Saharan Africa and train the next generation of health leaders in Malawi.

-Janet Hemingway takes over LUUU as Director and, over an 18-year tenure, leads LSTM through a period of significant investment and expansion - including increasing the research portfolio from £23m to more than £500m.
+A Janet Hemingway takes over UUU as Director and, over an 18-year tenure, leads LSTM through a period of significant investment and expansion - including increasing the research portfolio from £23m to more than £500m.

 2004 LSTM celebrates 100 years of the Diploma in Tropical Medicine and Hygiene (DTM&H) programme.

-2013 LSTM receives higher education status.
+013 LSTM receives higher education status.
 2016 Bill Gates visits LSTM with then UK Chancellor George Osborne to announce the £1bn Ross Fund to combat diseases in developing countries.

-2017 Privy Council awards LSTM degree-awarding powers.
+LIVER SCHOO OF TRO L MEDICIN 2017 Privy Council awards LSTM degree-awarding powers.
 2018 LSTM holds its first graduation ceremonies at the Liver Building, and awards Dr Letitia Obeng and Professor Victor Mwapasa its first honorary degrees.
 2019 Professor David Lalloo takes over as Director of LSTM, leading the organisation towards it 125th anniversary in 2023.

-冏 Find out more about our history

-Istmed.ac.uk
+Liverpool is a fantastic student city, bursting with opportunities and lots of things to do.
+It has a legendary music scene that's bigger than just the Beatles, and a city centre packed with clubs, pubs, bars, restaurants, and cafés.
 A CITY LIKE NO OTHER

-Great reasons to choose Liverpool

-LSTM is based in the the culturally rich city of Liverpool, offering students a great opportunity to visit an impressive number of galleries and museums in addition to exploring the legendary music scene.
-The city-centre restaurant scene will allow you to explore the cuisine of any culture, while the city also has award-winning shopping facilities and theatres, two Premier League football clubs, golf courses, beautiful parks, and outstanding countryside within a few miles drive.

-As a multi-racial and multicultural city with a diverse range of religions and communities, Liverpool is a city that is very supportive of all the students who choose to live, work, and study here.

-Central destination

-Liverpool is only 2 hours from London by train.
+Central destination Liverpool is only 2 hours from London by train.
 Liverpool's John Lennon airport connects to more than 650 destinations worldwide.

-Friendliest city

-most affordable and safest cities in the UK.
+Friendliest city most affordable and safest cities in the UK.
 It has been voted the friendliest city in the UK & 4th friendliest city in the world.

-Amazing shopping
+Rough Guides, 2015

-Liverpool One is the city's £1 billion award-winning shopping development that attracts 2 million visitors every month.
+Amazing shopping Liverpool One is the city's £1 billion award-winning shopping development that attracts 2 million visitors every month.